topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 - `Requested: provision.PVC.Spec.Resources.Requests[v1.ResourceName(v1.ResourceStorage)]`
 - `Capacity: CSIStorageCapacity`

-By doing that, based on the `Shape` setting of `VolumeBindingArgs`, scoring that takes into account the free space of Dynamic Provisioning is realized.
+By doing that, based on the `Shape` setting of `VolumeBindingArgs`, scoring that takes into account the free space of Dynamic Provisioning is achived.

 ```diff
 // Score invoked at the score extension point.